 Include more specific definitions of equity,

-Adopt quantifiable metrics, and
+Adopt quantifiable reporting metrics, and

 Develop a detailed explanation of the stakeholder engagement process (timeline, stakeholder groups, potential trainings, desired outcomes).

 Define parameters/process for community benefits agreements.

 The ESMPs articulate the concerns and interests municipalities have with engaging with the decision-making process and supporting the siting of infrastructure.
 However, additional detail and structure is needed in the Municipal Outreach subsections with regards to how EDCs will effectively and proactively engage municipal officials and coordinate with municipalities on providing transparent information and supporting education and awareness around infrastructure improvements—particularly as the locations of needed infrastructure projects over the next 10 years are already well-established.